timbru31/SilkSpawners/README.md

 If creaturebox is also installed, drops two spawners.
 Install either SilkSpawners or creaturebox, not both.

+Not Enough Items shows all spawners as "Pig", because it does not recognize how SilkSpawners stores the spawner creature type.

 In the inventory window, item description is "Monster Spawner" for all kinds of spawners.
 Fixing this requires a client-side mod.

 ## See Also
 Want to make Silk Touch yet more useful?
-Also try [Sublimation](http://dev.bukkit.org/server-mods/sublimation/).
+Also try Pickaxe + Silk Touch II from [EnchantMore](http://dev.bukkit.org/server-mods/enchantmore/).

 Other relevant plugins: